Vestmannaeyjar – Þar sem hjartað slær…!

 Update Þjóðhátíð 2017

 The next year I took part in the blysin.
-I just had to be in it.
-I was one in the row of 144 people who lit the torches at midnight in Herjólfsdal, on the Sunday evening of Þjóðhátíð.
+I just had to be in it, and wield a fiery torch myself.
+I was number 36 in the row of 144 people who lit the torches at midnight in Herjólfsdalur, on the Sunday evening of Þjóðhátíð 2017.

 It caused a natural high that lasted throughout the night, like the candles that are lit on the brekkunni after the torches are finished.